-Most mobile homes today have some sort of plastic-like water lines like PEX or PVC.
-When selecting your heat tape and insulation you need to be sure that your getting a product approved for your particular application.
+Most heat tapes that are lightweight and thermostatically controlled are not designed for older manufactured homes.
+Only brands that are UL listed for use in manufactured homes should be used.
+Most modern manufactured homes today have some sort of plastic-like water lines like PEX or PVC.
+When selecting your heat tape and insulation you need to be sure that you are getting a product approved for your particular application.

 Silicone Heat Tape

 There are two types of heat tape available for manufactured homes.
 The first type is a one-piece flat heat tape with a rubber or silicone coating.
-When installed, it must never overlap itself and the heat tape must run flat along the pipe.
-Locate the thermostat on the end of the pipe that will be the coldest.
-This particular heat tape is coated in rubber and resist moisture which helps it to last longer.
-Typically heat tape can last 3 to 5 years, but should be checked seasonally.
+When silicone heat tape is installed, it must never overlap itself and the heat tape must not have kinks or steep bends.
+Locate the thermostat at the end of the pipe that will be the coldest.
+This particular heat tape is coated with rubber and resists moisture which helps it to last longer.

 Braided Heat Tape

 The second type of heat tape is braided.
 It is most recommended for mobile homes.
 Braided heat tape is a bit more complicated to buy and install.
 The braided tape is still This heat tape is sold by the foot, which can make it hard to judge exactly how much you will need.
 In addition, you must also purchase two ends to install on either end of the tape.
 When installed, it is wrapped around the pipe and can safely be overlapped without worry, which makes it safer to use.
 A downside to using this type of heat tape is that it has no rubber coating, the heat tape tends to rust and stop working due to the lack of a moisture barrier.
 Most contractors like to use this type of tape as they can buy it in large quantities and use only what’s needed for any particular job.